Search For A Disorder

 The ocular features are evident at birth or within the first year of life and may be asymmetrical.
 The phenotype is heterogeneous but does not appear to be progressive.
 The anterior chambers are of normal depth and the fundi are normal when visualization is possible.
 The corneal opacification is usually denser peripherally and resembles corneoscleralization but it can extend centrally to a variable degree.
 In individuals with glaucoma and buphthalmos the cornea is more opaque and usually vascularized.
 In such eyes the cornea is thinned.
 In most patients the corneal diameters were 5-8 mm in diameter but in those with elevated pressures the anterior segment was obviously buphthalmic.
 Iridocorneal adhesions may be present.
 The lenses are cataractous but the capsules are normal.
-No microphthalmia has been documented.
+Mirophthalmia has been reported in some patients.
 Vision is often in the range of hand motions.

 Homozygous mutations in PXDN (2p25.3) encoding peroxidasin are believed responsible for this autosomal recessive condition.
 Mammalian peroxidasin localizes to the endoplasmic reticulum but is also found in the extracellular matrix and is believed important to the maintainence of basement membrane integrity.
 The protein is one of several that aids in the extracellular breakdown of hydrogen peroxide and free radicals.
 In mouse eyes it localizes to the corneal and lens epithelium but its role in maintaining transparency of the lens and cornea is unknown.

 No information regarding treatment is available but cataract and corneal surgery may be beneficial.